huggingface/transformers/docs/source/en/model_doc/tvp.md

 The text-visual prompting (TVP) framework was proposed in the paper [Text-Visual Prompting for Efficient 2D Temporal Video Grounding](https://arxiv.org/abs/2303.04995) by Yimeng Zhang, Xin Chen, Jinghan Jia, Sijia Liu, Ke Ding.

-TVP framework is an effective and efficient framework to train time-efficient 2D TVG models, in which we leverage TVP (text-visual prompting) to improve the utility of sparse 2D visual features without resorting to costly 3D features.
-To the best of our knowledge, it is the first work to expand the application of prompt learning for resolving TVG problems.

 The abstract from the paper is the following:

 *In this paper, we study the problem of temporal video grounding (TVG), which aims to predict the starting/ending time points of moments described by a text sentence within a long untrimmed video.
 Benefiting